earldouglas/jsonp-filter/README.md

 ```

 Now any requests to */foo* with the *callback* query parameter set will have their responses wrapped in *callback(...)*.
 All responses with the query parameter *variable* set will be like *var variable = ...;*.
 In the second case, responses will be wrapped in *calleybackey(...)* or set to *var custom = ...;*.

+## Java config

+If you do not use a `web.xml` config file and want to instantiate the filter manually, you can use:

+    JSsonPFilter filter = new JsonPFilter();
+    filter.setCallbackParam("customCallback");
+    filter.setVariableParam("customVariable");

+Or:

+    JsonPFilter filter = new JsonPFilter("customCallback", "customVariable");